How To Make a Request for Quote // Step-By-Step Guide

 • The price difference with or without customization or feature

 Remember that you are letting manufacturers know what you are making and inviting them to make a quote on your product.
-Some people like to email blast a dozen or more potential suppliers quickly, but I try to do each email individually.
+Some people like to email-blast a dozen or more potential suppliers quickly, but I try to send each email individually.
 I follow a template and create a new one for each project, adding a few customizations.
 I have included an example of one below.

 Here’s an RFQ template